ikku47/ikku47/README.md

 - **Analytics**: Google Analytics

 ## 🌱 Current Focus
-I'm currently diving deep into Flutter, expanding my skills in cross-platform mobile development.
+I'm currently diving deep into Frontend and AI, expanding my skills in threejs , gsap and AI agents development.

 ## 🎯 Goals
 I'm on the lookout for exciting collaboration opportunities, particularly in the realm of streaming technology.
 If you're working on a streaming guide or related project, let's connect!